Customer success (CS) is becoming an increasingly important part of the SaaS field. In fact, it’s an important part of business in general.

 Even more importantly, the customer journey map shows how the customer should be handed off from one group to another.
 Does your sales team add an entry to your implementation database?
 Do your customer success managers create a ticket in your support system, or do they work directly with your support team?

-These handoffs are crucial in creating a great customer experience.
+These handoffs are great SaaS customer experience.
 And they ensure that your customers get their problems solved as quickly as possible.
 (On the flip side, bad handoffs can lose you customers fast.)

 This is one of the central ideas of customer success.